sami-chaaban/starparser/README.md

 starparser --i run_data.star --o run_data_del200702_del200715.star --delete_particles -c _rlnMicrographName -q 200702/200715
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&#8594;  A new star file named **run_data_del200702_del200715.star** will be identical to run_data.star except will be missing any particle that has either 200702 or 2000715 in the \_rlnMicrographName column.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&#8594;  A new star file named **run_data_del200702_del200715.star** will be identical to run_data.star except will be missing any particle that has either 200702 or 2000715 within the values of the \_rlnMicrographName column.
 In this case, this was useful to delete particles from specific data-collection days that had the date in the filename.

 ---

 * **Extract a subset of particles**

 ```
-starparser --i run_data.star --o run_data_c1.star --extract_particles -c _rlnClassNumber -q 1
+starparser --i run_data.star --o run_data_c1.star --extract_particles -c _rlnClassNumber -q 1 -e
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&#8594;  A new star file named **run_data_c1.star** will be output with only particles that belong to class #1.
-In this case, extracting a class here is identical to Subset Selection in Relion (which has more options, including regrouping, etc.).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&#8594;  A new star file named **run_data_c1.star** will be output with only particles that belong to class 1.
+The `-e` option was passed to void extracting any class with the number 1 in it.

 ---